 Unpaid alimony could add to your financial hardship during the COVID-19 pandemic.
 If your spouse has the means to pay but is refusing to do so, you have the right to file a complaint against him or her demanding payment.
 Although California’s family courts may be closed to in-person matters, you can still bring a claim electronically or via mail.
 An Orange County family lawyer can help you with the necessary paperwork to file a complaint.

 If your ex-spouse cannot afford to pay because of a lost job, he or she needs to request an official support modification order.
 Until a judge grants your ex’s modification request, he or she will continue to owe you the same amount in alimony.
-Contact a family law attorney for legal advice about your specific alimony situation during the COVID-19 pandemic.
+Contact a family law or an Orange County child support lawyer for legal advice about your specific alimony situation during the COVID-19 pandemic.
+Fortunately, our Orange County alimony lawyers serve many locations in the area.
+To learn more, visit: